Sisters of Avalon

 Sisters of Avalon is the fifth studio album by American singer Cyndi Lauper.
-It was released in Japan on October 15, 1996 and worldwide on April 1, 1997, by Sony Music Entertainment.
+It was released in Japan on October 15, 1996, and worldwide on April 1, 1997, by Sony Music Entertainment.
 Thematically the album expounded on the issue of complacency and ignorance in popular culture and the discrimination of minorities, gays, and women.
 Songs like "Love to Hate" and "You Don't Know" address the entertainment industry and media and their corruption.
 "Ballad of Cleo and Joe" is a song about the double life of a cross dresser.
 "Say a Prayer" is about the AIDS epidemic.

 The album was heavily praised by multiple music critics due to Lauper's creative growth and eclectic themes.
 However, the album's release was delayed and sold only 56,000 copies in the United States, according to Nielsen SoundScan.
 Since its release, the album has been met with continued praise including the Songwriters' Hall of Fame noting the title track as one of Lauper's key songs in her catalog.

 Background and production

 The title of the album is a reference to the book The Mists of Avalon by Marion Zimmer Bradley, which tells the legend of King Arthur from the point view of the female characters.
 The record takes a deviation from previous projects, incorporating a blend of electronica production with a variety of traditional instruments such as the guitar, zither, Appalachian dulcimer, and slide dulcimer, as well as an omnichord.
 There is a permeating pagan theme highlighted by the track "Mother," an ode to Gaea.
 Speaking to Billboard in 1997, Lauper commented: "To me, this album is a natural progression from the songs on Hat Full of Stars.
 I've never been more proud of a group of songs."
 Many of the album's tracks were written by Lauper and Jan Pulsford, who had joined Lauper's band as keyboardist for the tour promoting Hat Full of Stars (1993).
 Lauper told Billboard: "We were on a special journey that felt so right.
 Jan and I are extremely compatible collaborators".

 The album was released in 1996 in Japan and in 1997 in other parts of the world.
 The Japanese version features a bonus track, "Early Christmas Morning".
 The track "Lollygagging" is a hidden track which is nothing more than Lauper and her musicians attempting to record the song "Hot Gets a Little Cold" but making a musical mistake and laughing about it.
+Cherish Alexander played lead guitar for Cyndi Lauper for the song Sisters of Avalon in the album.